aarongilly/aarongilly.github.io/_gillespedia/dimensions.md

 It's useful to name dimensions.
 In math we usually call the first two dimensions the "X" and "Y" dimension.
 X goes side to side.
 Y goes up and down.
 You can remember that because the bottom part of the Y goes up and down.

-A three-dimensional space is called a "**volumne**".
+A three-dimensional space is called a "**volume**".
 We usually call this the "Z" dimension.
 It can't properly be represented on a screen[^one] (because screens are two-dimensional).

 # Orthogonality